Trans International Airlines (1985–1989): Central American International and Central American Airways

 The second TIA had its origins in Central American International (CAI), an uncertificated carrier founded by Wilbur L. Paris in 1973 in Louisville, Kentucky.
 CAI was, in turn, a continuation of earlier airline activity by Paris under the name Central American Airways (CAA).
 CAA was originally an irregular air carrier, dating to 1946, but gave up airline operations in 1948.
 In the 1950s it started an air taxi and in 1963 became an uncertificated carrier (i.e. operating not as a common carrier).
 See External links for a photo of a CAA Martin 2-0-2.

 CAI was one of a number of aviation enterprises of Wilbur Paris, including a fixed base operator (FBO).
 CAI focused on cargo, including operating for Federal Express 1975–1978.
 In 1978 it started scheduled freight service with a DC-6.
+CAI was also one of many small operators flying auto parts for Air Transport Services Corp., one of two organizations (the other was Zantop International Airlines) arranging air transport of auto parts for the Big Three automakers in the mid-1970s.
 In 1981, the Civil Aeronautics Board (CAB) certificated CAI as a passenger charter airline; at the time of its application to the CAB, CAI operated a Convair 880 freighter.
 See External links for a photo.
 However, CAI ceased operations in 1982.